IamConstantine/LeetCodeFiddle/README.md

 3. [Insert Interval](https://leetcode.com/problems/insert-interval) - As the list is already sorted and has non overlapping intervals, its an easy problem which is similar to Merge Intervals
 4. [Set Zeroes](https://leetcode.com/problems/set-matrix-zeroes) - Intuitive solution using additional set for row and column indices is easy.
 The no additional space solution is a bit tricky and read the code comments to understand that.
 5. [Longest Common Subsequence](https://leetcode.com/problems/longest-consecutive-sequence) - N iterator and do an inner loop only when you find the head of a sequence i.e curr - 1 not in nums_set.
 We use set for O(1) lookup and also to eliminate duplicates
+5. [Product Except Self](https://leetcode.com/problems/product-of-array-except-self) - Build an array with left product and then calculate right product and the output array.

 #### **Linked List**